ProjectPythia/pythia-datasets/README.md

 # pythia-datasets

-Data repository for Project Pythia examples/notebooks
+Data repository for with sample data for the [Pythia Foundations](https://foundations.projectpythia.org) book.

 ## Sample data sets

-These files are used as sample data in Pythia Project examples/notebooks and are downloaded by `pythia_datasets` package:
+These files are used as sample data in [Pythia Foundations](https://foundations.projectpythia.org) and are downloaded by `pythia_datasets` package:

 - `NARR_19930313_0000.nc`
 - `enso_data.csv`